 Decent Work & Economic Growth Icon

-Target 8.7: Take immediate and effective measures to eradicate forced labor, end modern slavery and human trafficking, and secure the prohibition and elimination of the worst forms of child labor, including recruitment and use of child soldiers, and by 2025 end child labor in all its forms.
+Target 8.7: Take immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking, and eliminate the worst forms of child labour.

-Target 8.8: Protect labor rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment.
+Target 8.8: Protect labour rights and promote safe and secure working environments for all workers, including migrants and those in precarious employment.

-The British Medical Association has highlighted disposable glove manufacturing should be considered at high risk of labor rights abuse, including child and forced labor, workers subjected to harmful chemicals and extreme health and safety violations.
+The British Medical Association has highlighted that disposable glove manufacturing poses a high risk for labour rights abuse, including child and forced labour, workers subjected to harmful chemicals and extreme health and safety violations.

 How Eagle is Achieving SDG 8:

-• Eagle’s Supplier Code of Conduct measures labor conditions, environmental impact and quality control.
+• Our Supplier Code of Conduct measures labour conditions, environmental impact, and quality control.

-• Full supply chain transparency to assess all Eagle products’ lifecycle.
+• Full supply chain transparency to assess the lifecycle of all products.

 Eagle Protect’s Goals:

-1. Identify any negative work or economic effects on those involved in the supply chain, and provide solutions to address and measure these.
+• Identify negative work or economic effects within the supply chain and provide solutions to address and measure them.

 SDG 12: Responsible Production and Consumption